lblancha528/mp-blockchains-maven/README.md

 This code may be found at <https://github.com/lblancha528/mp-blockchains-maven>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-blockchinas-maven>.

 To Do:
-* Block constructors? how to mine for nonce with validator when mine is in blockChain??
 * Implement BlockChainUI switch statement